vishalpalaniappan/asp-adli-python/README.md

 ### Optional Metadata File

 The optional metadata information for the program can be included in the program using comments.
-An example is provided below and can be found in adli.py in this repo.
-The metadata will be included in the header of the CDL file.
+An example is provided below and can also be found in adli.py in this repo.
+This metadata will be included in the header of the CDL file.
 If no metadata is provided, the metadata key in the header of the CDL file will be an empty object.

 An example of the adli metadata comment:
 ```